By Ghulam Nabi Shah | March 2nd, 2021 |

-Migrating from Visual FoxPro to .NET requires a solid strategy, effort, and a well trained and skilled implementation team.
-Macrosoft has completed quite a number of successful migrations to .NET.
+Migrating from Visual FoxPro to .NET requires a solid strategy, effort, and a well-trained and skilled implementation team.
+Macrosoft has completed many successful migrations to .NET.
 When converting from VFP to .NET, knowing what to plan for is just as important as knowing what to avoid.
 One missed step could mean months of additional work.
-We don’t want that to happen to you so here are 5 common mistakes and how to avoid them when converting Visual FoxPro to .NET.
+We do not want that to happen to you so here are a list common mistakes and how to avoid them when converting Visual FoxPro to .NET..

-Be sure that you engage all project investors across all departments.
-Stakeholders must understand clearly the goals of the .NET migration, the importance of the project, and the scope of the project.
-Different people may describe their goals in different ways, e.g., technical stakeholders may want to keep software and technologies current, whereas the marketing department might put more worth on a specialized and discerning user interface, and end users may want something totally different.
+Be sure that you engage all project stakeholders across all departments.
+Stakeholders must clearly understand the goals of the .NET migration, the importance of the project, and the scope of the project.
+Different people may describe their goals in different ways, e.g., technical stakeholders may want to keep software and technologies current, whereas the marketing department might put more worth on a specialized and discerning user interface, and end-users may want something totally different.
 Spell it out.
-Like all projects, buy-in and support from key stakeholders is crucial to the success of the project.
+Like all projects, buy-in and support from key stakeholders are crucial to the success of the project.
 Knowing you have their support when things get tough can mean the difference between a project that moves forward and one that gets cut.

-Hands on experience are needed going into the project.
+Hands-on experience is needed going into the project.
 Learning how to migrate VFP to .NET is not something to try when your business-critical applications are on the line.
 If your team does not have the internal resources available with the skill set needed to migrate VFP to .NET, look for a team that does.
-At one point, the VFP development community was large and had many resources available to it.
+At one point, the VFP development community was large and had many resources available.
 Currently, there are developers with strong .NET and Java skills, but not a solid understanding of VFP.
-A VFP to .NET migration requires the application team to understand both ends of the equation to make the conversion successful.
+A VFP migration requires the application team to understand both ends of the equation to make the conversion successful.
 If you go outside, choose a vendor that has experience specifically in VFP to .NET migration.
-Don’t hesitate to ask for references.
+Do not hesitate to ask for references.

 One of the more beneficial aspects of converting Visual FoxPro to .NET is the ability to add functions and features not accessible in Visual FoxPro.
-These are called value-adds. .NET brings a whole host of new value-adds to your applications such as resizable forms, mobile device support, multithreading, security, service-oriented architecture, and web services — the list is quite large.
+These are called value-adds. .NET brings a whole host of new value-adds to your applications such as resizable forms, mobile device support, multithreading, security, service-oriented architecture, and web.
 A development team experienced in Visual FoxPro to .NET migrations should be able to help you understand what is available to you and would benefit your application most.

 So, what’s next?
 That’s the number one question developers are asking themselves by now.
 There are many potential pitfalls when conducting a migration effort.
 Remember, forewarned is forearmed.